cboettig/ews-review/manuscript-w-refs.md

 ----------------------------------------------------------

 Some rapid regime shifts are not due to bifurcations at all.
-A large external forcing (as illustrated in Figure 5) may change the behavior of a system without any warning.
+A large external forcing (as illustrated in Figure 4) may change the behavior of a system without any warning.
 This mechanism is commonly recognized, (Scheffer et al. 2001, 2009, Barnosky et al. 2012, Scheffer et al. 2012), but others are possible.
 An internal stochastic event may switch a system between dynamic regimes, or a change in system behavior may be the manifestation of a long-term transient.
 In none of these cases would CSD be expected to precede such changes.

-**Figure 4: TODO: an example of a our PRSB Figure 1 might be useful (or confusing?) figure of a stochastic transition... -CB**

-![Figure 5: Difference between different types of perturbations.
+![Difference between different types of perturbations.
 On the horizontal axis is the bifurcation parameter, representing the state of the environment (e.g. annual mean temperature) whose slow change could lead to a sudden shift.
 A direct disturbance to the system state (e.g. population size, vertical axis) could also cause a transition if it is large enough to cross the stability threshold (dashed line).
 Such a perturbation can come from exogenous factors such as anthropogenic pressures or occur by chance from intrinsic stochasticity.
-These distinct mechanisms of disturbance and environmental change are coupled -- as the environment deteriorates moving the system left on the diagram, the probability that a disturbance crosses the threshold increases.
+These distinct mechanisms of disturbance and environmental change are coupled -- as the environment deteriorates, moving the system right on the diagram, the probability that a disturbance crosses the threshold increases.
+From Bel et al.
-From Bel et al. (2012).]
+(2012).]

 Large, rapid changes in external conditions will result in rapid changes in ecological system dynamics.
 For instance, rapid changes in North American